LautyZ05/startup/notes.md

 I finally made my AWS server and it was pretty cool.
 Even though everything seemed super complicated at first, it was actually a pretty smooth process.
 I'm still a bit confused but I'll probably get used to everythin after a while.

 I also have set up my domain name and I was worried that I did something wrong multiple times because nothing seemed to work but I just had to wait a few minutes and check around like checking my spam folder.
 After that everything ran great!
+I couldn't access it through my laptop but it worked fine on my phone and iPad.

+Some time has passed and I finally the website is secured and I can access it through my computer and it works great

 ## AWS

 My IP address is: 52.201.35.163
 This is my IP address that I got from setting up the AWS server which was super exciting, weird, and a bit complicated lol.
 (9/12/25)

 connectthedots.click is my domain name that I finally set up and have running.
-As of today, I can't access it through my computer but it works perfectly fine on my phone (9/12/25)
+As of today,(9/12/25) it is secured and using HTTPS

 ## Caddy